rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

-On one hand, this benefits decentralization, as any attempt to monopolize mining will result in inevitable disintegration, and the cost of bureaucratic overhead will make the larger miners feel the most pain.
+On one hand, this benefits decentralization, as any attempt to monopolize mining will result in inevitable attack and disintegration, and the cost of bureaucratic overhead will make the larger miners feel the most pain.
 Mining, even if the value of Bitcoin was stable,